lundeen-bryan/3762368/README.md

 The analysis primarily focused on comparing hospitalization rates due to COVID-19 between states with and without mask mandates over the period from March 2020 to March 2021.
 Key findings include:

-- No significant statistical difference in hospitalization rates between states with mask mandates and those without, as evidenced by t-test results.
-This suggests that while mask mandates might have influenced public health outcomes, other factors could also play substantial roles.
+- Significant statistical differences in hospitalization rates were observed between states with various mask mandate policies and those without, as indicated by t-test results.
+This suggests that mask mandates may have had a discernible impact on public health outcomes, although other contributing factors should also be considered.
 - States like California and Florida showed similar trends despite differing mask mandate policies, indicating a complex interaction of multiple variables affecting hospitalization rates.

 #### Visualizations